linas/archeo/atoms/catalog/README-Inode.md

          (Item "file.mp3")))
 ```
 The AtomSpace in-RAM representation of the above two hypergraphs are
-such tht if yu have the node `(Item "file.mp3")`, you can trivially and
+such that if you have the node `(Item "file.mp3")`, you can trivially and
 immediately find *everything* pointing it it, such as the two paths
 shown.
 The Atomese query for this is trivial.
 (This is why Atomese
 beats the pants off of SQL, at least for usability.)